ifenghm/intro-cs/README.md

 Resolving deltas: 100% (2/2), done.
 ```

-## 2. How to push new changes to a certain repository.
+## 2. How to push new changes to a certain repository via Terminal

 We'll be doing this EVERY DAY so that we don't lose our work.

+>NOTE: You have to create an SSH key for every computer you want to push changes to via terminal.
+Follow the directions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), I will also walk through this in class and might have a video posted on how to do this.

 1. Have new changes to push to the git repo!
 I moved my `custom_shape` directory into my git repository.